 - n= the number of payments left to receive

 As you may have guessed from the number of variables in the formula, calculating the present value of an annuity can be tricky.
-Though there are online calculators available that can do the math for you, with the right formula and a regular annuity it’s not impossible to figure out on your own.
+Though there are online calculators available that can do the math for you, with the right formula and a regular annuity, it’s not impossible to figure out on your own.
 We explain in detail how to use the formula below.

-How to Calculate the Present Value of an Annuity
+Example of the Present Value of an Annuity

 Using the above formula, you can determine the present value of an annuity and determine if taking a lump sum or an annuity payment is a more efficient option.
 Here is an example of how that can work.
 Note that this formula is for a regular annuity.